 Scrape out the seeds.

-Put the seeds and beans in a clean 1/2 gallon jar and pour in vodka or bourbon.
+Put the seeds and beans in a clean 1/2 gallon jar and pour in vodka.

 Cover the jar, then shake it gently.